Conversational Spanish: 88+ Spanish Conversation Starters and Questions

 The word bueno literally means “good”, but it's commonly used in Spanish as a filler word, in the same you might start a sentence with “well…” in English.
 Likewise with pues (“well” in English).

-Go Forth and Converse!
+Go Forth and Have a Spanish Conversation!